ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 - Execute the deploy script in Azure cloud shell at [shell.azure.com](https://shell.azure.com)
 - the script will run and prompt you to provide some parameters - please have those handy:
-  - your subscription Id - you can find it in your resource group
+  - your Subscription Id - you can find it in your resource group
-  - the environment id, take the **Instance URL** from [make.powerapps.com](https://make.powerapps.com)
+  - the Environment id, take the **Instance URL** from [make.powerapps.com](https://make.powerapps.com)

 ![Power Apps session details](media/PAStudioSessionDetails.png)

 - the URL for learning material (if you don't know that for now, you can put `https://microsoft.com` or any other URL into it)
-- the app Id from your Azure AD app registration
+- the App Id from your Azure AD app registration
-- the app secret from your Azure AD app registration
+- the App secret from your Azure AD app registration
-- the tenant Id from you Azure AD app registration
+- the Tenant Id from you Azure AD app registration

 ##### Assign the correct permission scope for the Managed Identity